 Bircher Muesli is one of my favorite hearty and nutritious breakfast recipes!
 Loaded with oats, nuts, dried fruit, and plenty of apples — it’s delicious!

-Or try our original Muesli recipe here!
+Or my original Muesli recipe here!

 What Is The Difference Between Muesli and Bircher Muesli?